volKate/rick_and_morty/README.md

 - Launch Screen
 - Episodes (main screen of the app)
-- Character detailt (deyails page for selected character from selected episode)
+- Character details (details page for selected character from selected episode)
 - Favourites (episodes saved to favourites)

 ## Requirements